jeyanandhini/phase-1-BHAGYASREE200/Question.md

  [answer](https://stackoverflow.com/questions/18933410/how-many-files-are-created-when-a-c-program-is-executed)

  ---------------------------------------------------------------------------------------------------------------------------------------------------------------
- 8 .are there any other pointer types available other than c  ?
+ 8 .are there any other pointer types available other than in c  ?